-The one thing all banks are most interested in is what security you can provide, i.e. what assets do you have that they can sell if you default on your loan.
+The one thing all banks are most interested in is what security you can provide, for example, what assets you have that they can sell if you default on your loan.
 The most obvious and by far the most common will be your house.
-For all but the smallest borrowings you can expect your bank to ask for a "charge" over your home.
+For all but the smallest borrowings, you can expect your bank to ask for a "charge" over your home.
 This means that in the event you cannot repay the loan they are entitled to force a sale on your house to recover their money.

 There are hundreds of different types of government loans, schemes and grants available.
 Some are for small amounts and others for quite sizeable sums.
-The criteria for the loans range from location of the business, employee numbers, type of employee, sector of the business and so on.
-One popular and well known grant provider is the Prince's Trust.
+The criteria for the loans range from the location of the business, employee numbers, type of employee, a sector of the business and so on.
+One popular and well-known grant provider is the Prince's Trust.
 The Prince's Trust considers loans and grants for young people aged 18 to 30 who are unemployed, underemployed or of limited means.
 You can get support, advice and practical help on starting and growing a business.
-Tel: 0800-842842 to get your local number or contact The Prince's Trust, Tel: 020-7543 1234 E-mail: firstname.lastname@example.org Website: www.princestrust.org.uk.
+You can contact the Princes Trust here.